 - severe aches or pains in the muscles, joints, chest, or belly.

 This form of infection also requires very rapid treatment or it could cause death within a few hours.
 Survivors may experience gangrene, requiring amputation of fingers, toes, or limbs.
 Skin grafts may be required to repair damaged skin.

 Several studies have been done to look at long-term complications, including arthritis.
 Arthritis is a condition affecting the joints.
 It involves painful swelling and stiffness.

 Some patients who recover from meningococcal meningitis develop arthritis that appears to be related to the infection.
-One study found that 12 percent of people who had meningococcal meningitis developed arthritis.
+One study found that of people who had meningococcal meningitis developed arthritis.

 Some research shows that the long-term risk of migraine headache is greater among people who have had meningococcal meningitis.
 But a report in the European Journal of Neurology concluded that people who have had meningitis aren’t more likely to suffer from chronic headaches than other people who haven’t had the infection.